it-rechtsanwalt/cgmReader/README.md

 ## THANKS TO

-@pazaan for his grate work - see: (https://github.com/pazaan/decoding-contour-next-link) Darshaka @jkirk - you where very supportive!
+- @github/pazaan for his grate work - see: (https://github.com/pazaan/decoding-contour-next-link)
+- @github/jkirk - you where very supportive!